Phoenix-Staley/myrecipes/README.md

 ## Description

 A social media network made for foodies.
-Where a user can post, or find recipes, to find new and exciting meals to make.
+Where a user can post or find recipes, so that they can find new and exciting meals to make.

 ---